You are here

 Offered to Master of Energy Change (Advanced) students, or those undertaking the Master of Energy Change and are eligible to transfer to the advanced program.

 This scholarship supports students undertaking a research project in the field of the hydrogen economy.

 For more information on the Scholarship, please contact Dr Igor Skryabin: email@example.com.

-First year students studying the Master of Climate Change and the Master of Engineering in Renewable Energy programs who can demonstrate an interest in renewable energy are now eligible to apply for the scholarship, alongside those in their first year of the Master of Energy Change. .
+First year students studying the Master of Energy Change, Master of Climate Change or the Master of Engineering in Renewable Energy programs who can demonstrate an interest in renewable energy are eligible to apply for the scholarship.
 Priority will be given to students from remote, rural and regional backgrounds.

 Jennifer and Ian Prosser have generously funded this award.
 They value the importance of higher education at ANU, the interdisciplinary approach to energy change and sustainability, and the need to support regional and rural students of Australia.

 Read about Prosser scholarship winners Tom Atkins and Oscar Starmer.